Skip to main content

 gcp-compute-network

-The cluster’s VMs are attached to a specific VPC network, determining their routability and ability to reach other Google Cloud services or on-premises systems.
+The cluster’s VMs are attached to a particular VPC network, dictating their reachability, firewall rules and routing behaviour.

 gcp-compute-node-group